jessepav/libgdx-wiki-old/Using-libgdx-with-Python.md

 ## Setup ##

 Jython can be worked on with any text editor, including Vim or Emacs.
 [PyDev](http://pydev.org/) is an option for eclipse users.
-Once the environment is setup, create a new Jython project, and all of the libgdx dependencies to the PYTHONPATH. for using the desktop LWJGL backend, this includes `gdx.jar`, `gdx-backend-lwjgl.jar`, `gdx-backend-lwjgl-natives.jar`, `gdx-backend-lwjgl.jar`, `gdx-natives.jar`, and `gdx-sources.jar`.
+Once the environment is setup, create a new Jython project, and all of the libgdx dependencies to the PYTHONPATH. for using the desktop LWJGL backend, this includes `gdx.jar`, `gdx-backend-lwjgl.jar`, `gdx-backend-lwjgl-natives.jar`, `gdx-natives.jar`, and `gdx-sources.jar`.

 ## Coding With Python ##